CoderBritt89/javascript-basics/README.md

 ## Directions

 Complete all the activities inside of `./practice.js` to make the spec runner pass it's tests.
 In order to check the progress of the spec runner, open `./SpecRunner.html` with your browser.
 Remember to commit and push your code often.
-Good luck!
+Good luck! ***DONE

 ## Tips and Tricks